 - 60g roasted hazelnuts, chopped

-- Melt 50g of butter and a splash of olive oil in a large frying pan over medium heat.
+- Melt 50g of butter and a splash of olive oil in a larger frying pan over medium heat.
 Fry the mushrooms until deep golden brown on both sides.
 Season with salt and pepper.
-Remove from the pant and set aside.
-Toss the mushrooms in half of the lemon zest.
+Remove from the pan and set aside.
+Toss mushroom sin half of the lemon zest.

 - Melt the remaining butter in the frying pan over medium-low heat, and sauté the shallots until soft.
 Stirring often.